Beautiful places in Ireland to visit

-There are numerous pubs and bars which must check out if you like a good time, and to sample the Guinness.
-The Spanish steps are worth seeing, as is the Latin Quarter, where you have to check out the excellent restaturants close by!
+There are numerous pubs and bars which must check out if you like a good time, and sample the Guinness.
+The Spanish steps are worth seeing, as is the Latin Quarter, where you have to check out the excellent restaurants close by!

-My favourite place in Ireland is the popular ‘Dark Hedges’ attraction in Northern Ireland, which is an avenue of twisted and gnarled trees.
+My favourite place in Northern Ireland is the popular ‘Dark Hedges’ are just off the Causeway Coast, and they are an avenue of twisted and gnarled trees.
 It’s a little eerie (even on a sunny day), which is probably why it’s one of my favourite places to visit.

 In the past, you would have had to contend with coaches and multiple cars parked along the road, ruining your chances of a decent photo.
 However, traffic is now banned from driving through the ‘Dark Hedges’ with motorists facing a fine of up to £1,000 if they do.
 What this means now is that you can get an interrupted view (and photo) of the full stretch of road.

-Otherwise the entire coastline is just fascinating to explore, and to date I have covered the main attractions of the area, on various visits, including the boat trip out to the nearby Rathlin Island.
-An attraction that can be included on a day trip, although may be best to give a full day to explore and cover the various corners and attractions of the island.
-And there is something for everyone along the Causeway Coast, for example a tour of Bushmills Distillery, a personal favourite of mine, and then there are the drive-on beaches at Portstewart or Downhill Demesne that are perfect for families on a sunny day.
+An attraction that can be included on a day trip, although maybe best to give a full day to explore and cover the various corners and attractions of the island.
+And there is something for everyone along the Causeway Coast, for example, a tour of Bushmills Distillery, a personal favourite of mine, and then there are the drive-on beaches at Portstewart or Downhill Demesne that are perfect for families on a sunny day.

 Howth is a quaint fishing village on the northern end of Dublin Bay.
-It is actually a suburb of Dublin and is easily accessible by the DART from the city-center but feels far removed from the hustle and bustle.
-With a scenic, water-side location, much of the activities here focus on fishing and nature making it a great excursion for outdoors enthusiasts from busy Dublin city.
+It is actually a suburb of Dublin and is easily accessible by the DART from the city centre but feels far removed from the hustle and bustle.
+With a scenic, waterside location, much of the activities here focus on fishing and nature making it a great excursion for outdoors enthusiasts from busy Dublin city.

 After lunch take your pick from a stroll along the pier, a boat ride to Irelands Eye island or shopping at Howth Market.
 History buffs will also not want to miss a visit to Howth Castle and the beautiful surrounding gardens.
 If you like to cook there are also cooking classes in the impressive Georgian kitchens.

-Lush green fields, beautiful mountains, lakes, grazing sheep, a castle, abby ruins, and a historical mansion all surrounding a friendly and photogenic town – What more can you ask for in a visit to Ireland?
+Lush green fields, beautiful mountains, lakes, grazing sheep, a castle, abbey ruins, and a historic mansion all surround a friendly and photogenic town – What more can you ask for in a visit to Ireland?
 Killarney, Ireland has it all.
-Not only is there a lot to do in town, the city is located on the Ring of Kerry and a short distance to the Dingle Peninsula.
+Not only is there a lot to do in town.
+The Town is located on the Ring of Kerry and a short distance to the Dingle Peninsula.
 Both drives offer spectacular scenery.

-I recommend finding a bnb in town.
+I recommend finding an Air BnB in town.
 The downtown area of Killarney is very walkable with cute shops (stock up on wool) and many restaurants.
-If you would rather just stroll and sight see you can do that too.
+If you would rather just stroll and see the sites you can do that too.

 The scenery in this area is spectacular.
 Take your time and enjoy it.
 If you have daylight left Muckross Abbey, Muckross House and Waterfall are also wonderful visits.
 If you’re not driving you should be able to get to each of these by jaunting cart.